 Thousands of mourners field past the body of Pope Paul VI as it lay in state in the papal summer palace at Castel Gandolfo on Monday (7 August).

-Thousands of mourners field past the body of Pope Paul VI as it lay in state in the papal summer palace at Castel Gandolfo on Monday (7 August).
+Background: Thousands of mourners field past the body of Pope Paul VI as it lay in state in the papal summer palace at Castel Gandolfo on Monday (7 August).
 The impact of the late Pontiff's death of hearth failure on Sunday (6 August) was felt deeply in his birthplace of Concesio, northern Italy.
 The cardinals who had been in Rome when the Pope died, went on Tuesday to Castel Gandolfo, which is thirty-eight miles south of the Italian capital, in the Alban hills, to pay homage.
 On Monday evening, about three thousand mourners went to St. Peter's Basilica, in Rome for a Requism Mass.

 SYNOPSIS: Security Guards at the Vatican City placed a chain across a man entrance.
 The historic procedures were already in motion to summon the cardinals of the Roman Catholic Church to elect a successor to Pope Paul.
 The Conclave of cardinals must begin within eighteen days of the Pope's death, and is expected to get underway soon after the nine days of official mourning have ended.
 Vatican Secretary of State Jean Villot, who is a sixty-two-year-old French Cardinal, has taken over the Church's central administration.

 Procedures are following the constitution for papal succession that late Pope himself laid down three years ago.